Chart Color Schemes

 Employment

-North Lakes has a skilled workforce with high representation in essential services sectors.
-The unemployment rate was 4.5% as of June 2025.
+North Lakes has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 4.3% as of the past year.

 Frequently Asked Questions - Employment